Skip to Content

 4. Can they show you a completed project in person?

-Photographs are easy to curate.
-A site visit to a completed project — talking to that client, seeing the quality of finishes up close — tells you far more.
-Any credible firm in Jaipur will be happy to arrange a reference visit.
-If they hesitate or say "the client does not allow visitors," treat that as a yellow flag.
+Photographs are easy to curate and easy to fake (more on that below).
+A site visit to a completed project, talking to that client directly and seeing finishes up close, tells you far more than any presentation.
+Any credible firm in Jaipur will be happy to arrange this.
+If they hesitate or say "the client does not allow visitors," that is worth noting.

 5. Is their pricing transparent and milestone-based?

 The payment structure tells you a great deal about how a firm operates.
-A professional office interior firm will present a detailed BOQ (Bill of Quantities) specifying every material by brand and grade, and structure payments in milestones tied to measurable site progress — typically something like: 30% at project start, 30% on completion of civil and ceiling, 25% on furniture installation, and 15% on final handover.
-Any firm asking for 60–70% upfront before work begins is a financial risk.
+A professional firm will present a detailed BOQ specifying every material by brand and grade, with payments tied to measurable site milestones.
+Something like: 30% at project start, 30% on completion of civil and ceiling, 25% on furniture installation, 15% on final handover.
+Any firm asking for 60-70% upfront before work begins is a financial risk, regardless of how good their portfolio looks.

 6. What is their post-handover support commitment?